Health and Fitness

 One semester of health education is required at the freshman level.
 This instructional program is designed to integrate basic knowledge into the development and maintenance of a healthy life-style.
 In presenting a review of basic health knowledge along with new concepts and information, students are asked to develop practical skills for implementing all knowledge and skills learned into their daily lives.

-At the conclusion of the required Freshman course, students will have set personal fitness, nutrition and activity goals, learned to assess and monitor their own progress and developed a complete their state required “Personal Health and Fitness Plan”.
+At the conclusion of the required Freshman course, students will have set personal fitness, nutrition and activity goals, learned to assess and monitor their own progress and developed a completed their state required “Personal Health and Fitness Plan."

 For information on waiving the second year of the Health and Fitness requirement, click on the Fitness Requirements FAQ link.

 Middle Level Programs--Expanding on the Base